 It’s a meaningful goal for Los Angeles-based stylist, Ayanna James, who says her hope as the show’s costume designer was to contribute to an authentic portrayal of a demographic whose stories have been under-represented.
 “We’re showcasing that.
 There are people of color who went to school, are educated, we’re multi-dimensional, we’re not monolithic, we wanted to tell their story.
 And it’s still relatable to everyone, being in love, not finding the career you like.
 We just wanted to tell it through our lens,” said James.

-In a Q&A, James explained what goes into assembling a wardrobe for a new show, and also provides some inside details on how the various costume choices are providing a wealth of info about the characters.
-And btw, she is also aware that Twitter is debating Issa’s granny panties and says there’s a reason for them, too!
+In a phone interview with James, she explained what goes into assembling a wardrobe for a new show, and also provides some inside details on how the various costume choices are providing a wealth of info about the characters.
+And by the way, she is also aware that Twitter is debating Issa’s granny panties and says there’s a reason for them, too!
 Check out the exchange below.

 Snobette: How did you become involved with “Insecure”?